tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 [This](https://github.com/tlevine/socrata-analysis/blob/master/numbers/socrata/__init__.py#L93)
 is the relevant code, I think.
 If I'm reading my own code correctly, the `original_data` variable is just a parse of the JSON metadata file.

-## Files I've produced
-Here are some files that I've already produced so that you don't have to create your own.
-I've referenced the programs that produced these files, but haven't been trying to download the data more than once, so I suspect that the programs won't work quite as you expect them to.

-XXX Links